CalvinTheRed/RPGL/README.md

 <details>
 <summary>RefreshResource</summary>

-**AddOriginItemTag**
+**RefreshResource**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "refresh_resource",
   "tags": [...],
-  "tag": "..."
+  "resource_tag": "...",
+  "count": #,
+  "minimum_potency": #,
+  "maximum_potency": #,
+  "selection_mode": "low_first" | "high_first" | "random"
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to refreshing a number of RPGLResources according to their Subevent ID and potency.
+This Subevent allows for prioritization by high, low, or random potency, as well as bounding the potencies which can be refreshed.

-Source: an RPGLObject adding a tag to an origin item
+Source: a RPGLObject causing for resources to be refreshed

-Target: should be the same as the source
+Target: a RPGLObject whose resources are being refreshed

 This Subevent **CAN** be referenced in an Event.